ddorenDK/kea-final-exam/README.md

 ## Python
 - The python script should generate a json file with all the materials
+- Progress can be tracked in the app.py file, named so because it's pleasant to the eye
 ### Current Iteration:
   - Restructure everything
   - Add option for debug